johanf85/home-assistant-heating-configuration/description.md

 ![](https://user-images.githubusercontent.com/43075793/110303144-53d5bc80-7ffa-11eb-98dc-0a7ae96f4686.png)

-"Last week there were 21 hours of heating"
+Translation: "Last week there were 21 hours of heating"

 *   When the heating is automatically turned off because of a suspected open window (See [Window open detection](#windowopendetection)).